emarock/proxy-pac-proxy/README.md

 ## Quick Start

-Export the *proxy.pac* URL (optional, but if the environment variable is not set, the URL will need to be provided as a command line argument):
+Export the *proxy.pac* URL (optional, but if the environment variable is not set, the URL will need to be provided on the command line with the `-u` option):

 ```
 $ export PROXYPACPROXY_URL=http://intranet.mycompany.com/proxy.pac